Cicciarelli/omega-soen341projectW2024/README.md

 justify the selection based on project requirements.

  2.2 Project Timeline

-- Create a high-level timeline outlining major milestones and deadlines.
+ Refer to wiki for full details on project timeline.

  2.3 Collaboration and Communication

  Our team will be using Discord for the majority of our communication and using Github for the code and the seperation of tasks.
-We will also be meeting in person at least once per week. calls and messages will be used.
+We will also be meeting in person at least once per week.
+On Discord, calls and messages will be used.

  3. Technology Stack

  3.1 Backend Frameworks

  3.1.1 Spring Framework

  Spring is a java-based framework thats been around for over 20 years.
 The primary function of spring is to simplify the setup and configuration process,